Strategic Intelligence

 - Analysis: conduct in-depth analysis of the processed data to identify patterns, trends, and potential threats, and employ various techniques to uncover hidden insights.
 Then evaluate the credibility and impact of identified threats.

-- Action: prepare and distribute actionable intelligence to relevant stakeholders, including incident response teams, the SOCs, and executives.
+- Action: prepare and distribute actionable intelligence to relevant stakeholders, including incident response teams, the SOCs, DevSecOps teams, and executives.
 Ensure to tailor the information to the specific needs of different audiences so it’s concise and clear.

 - Feedback Loop: capture feedback from key stakeholders on the effectiveness and relevance of the provided threat intelligence.
 Then continuously refine and improve the collection, processing, analysis and processes based on feedback and lessons learned.